A boat on the water, with the City of London and the Tower of London in the background.

 There are also many charming coffee shops and restaurants in the area where you can enjoy a break.

-Top tip: If you’re a foodie, check out Charlotte Street in Fitzrovia.
+Our top tip: If you’re a foodie, check out Charlotte Street in Fitzrovia.
 It’s often called London’s “best dining street” and is famous for its restaurant scene.

 Recommended Hotel Stays in Bloomsbury & Fitzrovia